 What’s the best thing about all of the community-based fun?
 Most of it is free, or low-cost, and therefore affordable.
 Also, it usually doesn’t require much of a commitment.
 You can give your kids a one-time or short-term taste and see what excites their imaginations.
 And you don’t have to risk paying for (and push children to attend) something they might not like.
 You never know what will turn into a lifelong passion and ultimately a career.

-There’s a wealth of opportunity
+There’s a wealth of extracurricular activities when you homeschool

 Get out there and explore new things.
 Check out your community resources.
-Volunteer, visit, and get to know your neighbours.
+Volunteer, visit, and get to know your neighbours and your homeschooling community.
+And if you can’t find it, make it!
 You’ll love the ability to experience all the hidden gems your area has, and be able to educate your children at the same time.